- July 24, 2017

 “Everything else is a dry, uninspiring text dump that I honestly couldn't bring myself to read half of because the story gave no compelling reason to care.”

-“The slice-of-life conflict can't by necessity deliver, and there is no internal struggle to speak of within Winter, leaving her a fairly unengaged character, and thus us a fairly unengaged audience.”
+“The slice-of-life conflict can't by necessity deliver, and there is no internal struggle to speak of within Winter, and so the lack of a driving plot or motivation leaves Winter a fairly unengaged character, and thus us a fairly unengaged audience.”

 Games Like Dysfunctional Systems: Orientation